 This course primarily involves skill development in cabinet construction and furniture building.
 Students will learn various styles of cabinet building and learn to identify and make various wood joints.
-In addition, students will learn how to both plan specific projects and construct them within certain design parameters and controls.
-Students at this level will pick from a set list of projects.
-They will then be required to plan the project, which will include material calculations, scale drawings, pricing and a procedures list.
-The applied construction skills developed via two main start-to-finish cabinet and furniture projects will include milling of the wood, joining and assembling as planned along with staining and finishing their project.
-Students will also develop knowledge of wood in historical and cultural contexts, locally and throughout Canada.
+Early in the course, the learning environment will focus on designing solutions for real-world problems in small groups and learning AutoCAD and SketchUp to create drawings and designs for projects.
+Shop, machine, and tool safety will continue to be emphasized.
+Students will have the opportunity to apply their learning when designing, planning, and constructing projects within certain design parameters and controls.
+In this process, students will be required to plan the project, which will include material calculations, scale drawings, pricing, and a procedures list.
+The applied construction skills will be developed via two main start-to-finish cabinet and furniture projects.
+These projects will include milling the wood, joining, assembling, staining and finishing their project.
+Through the course, students will develop knowledge of wood in historical and cultural contexts, locally and throughout Canada.

-NOTE: Wood Work Fee \$30 plus additional costs for projects determined by student design
+NOTE: The Woodwork Fee is \$75 plus additional costs for smaller projects if time permits.